jeisen0105/Cyclistic/README.md

 | member        	| 22          	| 56182       	| 12.48               	|
 | member        	| 23          	| 34469       	| 12.62               	|

-* Annual Members show a clear bimodal distribution (morning and evening commuter peaks).
-Casuals have a single, broader peak in the mid-afternoon (1:00 PM - 5:00 PM), consistent with leisure activity.

 ### Analyzing Top 10 Start Stations by Rider Type

 The top 10 most popular starting stations were identified and compared between casual and member riders.